 This is the everything-you-need-to-know-to-be-as-healthy-as-possible newsletter, brought to you by Kristy Russ, pharmacist and health consultant.
-I have close to 20 years experience in helping people improve their health.
-I specialize in nutritional medicine, which is the secret of "true" preventative medicine.
-Yes, if I'm successful in getting people to follow my advice, I will put myself out of a job.
+I have over 20 years experience in helping people improve their health.

 For even more information go to